MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-upgrade-practices.md

 ### Before you upgrade

-This article provides baseline best practices to ensure stability during upgrades.
 As a best practice, you should always upgrade and test in lower environments to minimize the risk of disruption in production.
 Cluster upgrades require extra testing because they involve API changes, which can affect Kubernetes deployments.
 The following resources can assist you in the upgrade process:

 - **AKS workbook for deprecated APIs.** From the cluster overview page in the Azure portal, you can select **Diagnose and solve problems**, go to the **Create, Upgrade, Delete and Scale** category, and then select **Kubernetes API deprecations**.
-Doing so runs a workbook that checks for depreciated API versions that are being used in your cluster.
+Doing so runs a workbook that checks for deprecated API versions that are being used in your cluster.
 For more information, see [Remove usage of deprecated APIs](/azure/aks/stop-cluster-upgrade-api-breaking-changes#remove-usage-of-deprecated-apis-recommended).
 - [**AKS release notes page.**](https://github.com/Azure/AKS/releases) This page provides comprehensive information about new AKS versions and releases.
 Review these notes to stay informed about the latest updates and changes.
 - [**Kubernetes release notes page.**](https://github.com/kubernetes/kubernetes/tree/master/CHANGELOG) This page provides detailed insights into the latest Kubernetes versions.
 Pay special attention to urgent upgrade notes, which highlight critical information that might affect your AKS cluster.
 - [**AKS components breaking changes by version.**](/azure/aks/supported-kubernetes-versions#aks-components-breaking-changes-by-version) This table provides a comprehensive overview of breaking changes in AKS components, by version.
 By referring to this guide, you can proactively address any potential compatibility issues before the upgrade process.